wcannon/saltconf2015/README.md

 1.  setting the minion names for non salt masters to be their aws instance-id values
 2.  updating minion db modules to use the simplified instance-id values
 3.  changed the cron for restarting minions to detect dns changes of salt masters, and restart the salt-minion when detected
+4.  solution one is broken for now...will backport solutions of #2 into #1 when done testing